vemulavikas/Educational-Blog-platform/backend/README.md

-# EduBlog4 Backend
+# Backend

-Deployed on Render
+Express API for the Educational Blog Platform.

+See repo root README for local setup and deployment.